 September: Coronet magazine says there’s a “new moral menace to our youth.”
 Author Ralph H. Major, Jr., writes that “an alarming increase in the incidence of homosexuality” will result in rampant criminality, drug use, and sexual assaults against children “of both sexes.”
 According to Major, homosexuals “descend through perversions to other forms of depravity, such as drug addiction, burglary, sadism and even murder.
 Once a man assumes the role of homosexual, he often throws off all moral restraints.”
 Major also says that while some homosexuals are obvious, “other sex aberrants look, act, and dress like anyone else.
 It is they who are the real threat.”

 ▲Friday, September 1

-Sep 1: African-American folk singer Josh White testifies as a “friendly witness” before the House Un-American Activities Committee. (“Friendly witness” simply means that the witness is appearing voluntarily.)
-With his wife Carol by his side, White denies having ever been a member of the Communist Party, but adds that he has supported a number of progressive causes.
+Sep 1: African-American folk singer Josh White testifies before the House Un-American Activities Committee.
+He testifies as a “friendly witness,” which simply means that he is appearing voluntarily.
+With his wife Carol by his side, White denies having ever been a member of the Communist Party, even though he has supported a number of progressive causes.
 “The fact that Communists are exploiting grievances for their own purposes does not make those grievances any less real,” he says.
 “I do know what injustice and discrimination and Jim Crowism mean.
 I know these things not as theories, but as cruel facts that I’ve seen and suffered in my own life.
 Against these things I have protested and will go on protesting,” He defends his responsibility as a folksinger to sing as “the voice and the conscience” But his testimony, which includes criticism of Paul Robeson, angers the left, while his refusal (or inability) to name Communist Party members dissatisfies the right.
-He will be one of the few artists to be black-listed by both sides in America.
+He will be one of the few artists to be blacklisted by both sides in America.
 He will move to London, where he will host a BBC radio show and find new success as a recording artist in Europe.

 ▲Saturday, September 2